cambialens/lens-api-doc/getting-started.md

 ### Rate Limiting

-To ensure our public API endpoints are usable to everyone and maintain the server's availability to optimal, rate limiting mechanism is being used to temporarily block the clients who are hampering server's performance.
+To ensure our public API endpoints remain usable by everyone and to maintain the server's optimal availability, a rate limiting mechanism is being used to temporarily block any clients that reduce the server's performance.

 `X-Rate-Limit-Remaining`: Number of requests allowed in a minute